CUSTOMER ANALYTICS2025-11-12

 Customer satisfaction surveys provide a snapshot of customer satisfaction, including what they like about your products and services, what they dislike, and what is missing.

-Customer feedback forms collect customer sentiment and intent, or serve as an early warning system for what customers like and don’t like about your products and services.
+Customer feedback forms collect customer sentiment and intent, serving as an early warning system for what customers like and dislike about your products and services.

-In-app journey mapping tools let you map what happens when a customer clicks a button in your app, and compare it with what happens when a user who has already decided to buy something searches for it.
+In-app journey mapping tools enable you to map the sequence of events that occur when a customer clicks a button in your app, and compare it with the sequence that occurs when a user who has already decided to make a purchase searches for it.

 5 Mistakes to Avoid When Conducting a Customer Journey Analysis